...

 4. Which part of the egg protects the chick from germs?

-5. What is the purpose of the albumen?
+5. What is the purpose of the albumen in egg anatomy?

 6. How is the yolk different from the albumen?

-10. Lastly, why is an air cell important in the development of a chick?
+10. Why is the air cell important in the development of a chick?

 11. Bonus: What came first, the chicken or the egg?